AndreaGhizzoni/go-status/README.md

 { "wp" : ["/some/path", "/other/path"] }
 ```
 ### Troubleshooting
-If you have added a path and on disk section is not showing up, double check the
+If you have added a path and in not showing up on disk section, double check the
 path on `.gos/gos.json` because go-status has not found it on your system.

 # Thanks to